GSA/ficam-management/_pm-playbook/04_comm-plan.md

 ---
 ---

 A communication’s plan should be created early in the program life cycle in order to communicate with users and stakeholders consistently and effectively.
-A communication’s plan will outline the objectives, goals, themes and approach of the overall program.
+A communication’s plan will outline the objectives, goals, themes, and approach of the overall program.

 We’ve provided a summary of some common communications that should be included in an ICAM program below.